linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

 ## Future

-Ideally, we would like to import the resources with ids stored in the states, but it's currently not supported by the TF.
+Ideally, we aim to import resources with IDs stored in the state.

-I put up an [issue](https://github.com/hashicorp/terraform/issues/33880) in their repo for it, and later realized they already implemented it.
-This feature will be available in TF v1.6 according to their plan on GitHub.
+Although this feature is not currently supported by Terraform, it is planned for release in version 1.6.

 We also plan to store Linode config ID in the embedded `config` field of `linode_instance` resource.